Welcome to my personal webpage !

 University of Southampton, UK

 Welcome to my personal webpage!
 I am Dr. Orestis Katsamenis, a materials scientist by training with a PhD in bioengineering and over 15 years of experience in biomedical imaging research.
+I am specialising in X-ray computed microtomography (μCT) with a particular focus on histology and clinical applications.

-Throughout my career, I have developed imaging and visualisation protocols for a range of biological- and biomedical-relevant specimens using X-ray CT imaging approaches.
+Throughout my career, I have developed imaging and visualisation technologies for a range of biological- and biomedical-relevant specimens using X-ray CT imaging approaches.
 My work includes non-destructive / non-disruptive μCT imaging of conventionally prepared histological specimens for 3D X-ray Histology, volumetric imaging of soft and hard tissues as well as time-resolved imaging and analysis methods for pharmaceutical research applications.

 I obtained my BSc and MSc degrees from the University of Patras, Hellas, focusing on the preparation and characterisation of calcium phosphate bone cements and the mechanical and physicochemical characterisation of degenerated human menisci, respectively.
 In 2012, I was awarded the EPSRC's Doctoral Prize Award for my research project on osteopontin adhesion properties on biomedical relevant surfaces, and soon after I joined the μ-VIS centre.